bhargava07/Guess-the-number/README.md

 # Guess-the-number

-To Write a program that picks a random integer from 1 to 100, and has players guess the number.
+To Write a python program that picks a random integer from 1 to 100, and has players guess the number.

 The rules are: